Monique is a digital media professional, advocate for women and youth in STEAM, and founder of The Civic Tech Collective.

 In the fall of 2014, she discovered a unique opportunity to fuse all things community, media, and tech, into an exciting career in the ever-growing digital startup ecosystem, as a technical marketing student at the Startup Institute in Chicago, Illinois.

 After Startup Institute, Monique founded SAVVY Consulting & Communications, LLC and served as the Director of Marketing and Social Media for Computer Training Institute of Chicago and later worked for brands such as JeffreyM Consulting, McDonald’s Corporation, 1871, and Urban Ministries, Inc (UMI).
-She is a digital marketing instructor for SCORE Chicago, serves on the Board of Directors for Colony 5, T.U.L.S.A.
-Inc., and is the Community Outreach Lead for the Chicago chapter of Black Girls Code.
+She is a digital marketing instructor for SCORE Chicago, previously served on the Board of Directors for NABJ Chicago, and as the Community Outreach Lead for the Chicago chapter of Black Girls Code.